Sylius/Sylius/UPGRADE-1.12.md

     constructor argument has been made optional and is `null` by default, subsequently the first argument of `sylius.form.type.attribute_type.select.choices_collection` has been removed.

+1. The default checkout resolving route pattern has been changed from `/checkout/.+` to `%sylius.security.shop_regex%/checkout/.+` to reduce the probability of conflicts with other routes.

 # UPGRADE FROM `v1.12.9` TO `v1.12.10`

 1. The `Sylius\Component\Core\OrderProcessing\OrderPaymentProcessor` constructor has been changed: